PA speakers buying guide

 Bigger bands or bigger halls will probably want to run larger, unpowered monitor wedges into a bank of amplifiers.
 A lot of unpowered monitors can also work as mains, with pole-mount sockets and suspension inserts.
 Whether you're using powered or unpowered speakers, one wedge per front-of-the-stage performer is a good rule of thumb.

 "Sidefill" monitors, which stand on the side of the stage facing the musicians at larger shows — think outdoor music festival main stages — provide another way to help the band members hear themselves and each other.

 What size should you get?

-As with regular speakers, subs are either powered or unpowered.
+PA subwoofers can either be powered or unpowered.
 Which way to go depends on your system.
 Powered subs are easier to add to existing systems because you don't have to re-configure your amps.
-On the other hand, if you have an unused channel or two on your amplifier, an unpowered sub will be less expensive.
+On the other hand, if you have an unused channel or two on your amplifier, an unpowered sub will be less expensive — and easier to transport.

 If you need a compact, versatile sound solution, an all-in-one PA system is an excellent choice.
 With a built-in mixer and plenty of connection options, an all-in-one system is ideal for touring acoustic acts looking for a system that fits into a small SUV or even a car.